bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/module1-introduction-to-sql/README.md

 following questions:

 - How many total Characters are there?
+    There are 302 characters.

 - How many of each specific subclass?
+    There are 51 thief characters.
+    There are 75 cleric characters.
+    There are 68 fighter characters.
+    There are 108 mage characters with 11 being necromancer characters.

 - How many total Items?
+  172

 - How many of the Items are weapons?
 How many are not?
+  37 are weapons, 135 are not

 - How many Items does each character have?
 (Return first 20 rows)

 - How many Weapons does each character have?
 (Return first 20 rows)
 - On average, how many Items does each Character have?
 - On average, how many Weapons does each character have?